TomClabault/HIPRT-Path-Tracer/README.md

 cd build
 cmake ..
 ```
-### - NVIDIA GPUs
-To build the project on NVIDIA hardware, you will need to install the NVIDIA CUDA SDK v12.2.
-It can be downloaded and installed from [here](https://developer.nvidia.com/cuda-12-2-0-download-archive).

-The CMake build then expects the CUDA_PATH environment variable to be defined.
-This should automatically be the case after installing the CUDA Toolkit but just in case, you can define it yourself such that CUDA_PATH/include/cuda.h is a valid file path.

-### ---
-For both NVIDIA and AMD, a Visual Studio solution will be generated in the build/ folder that you can open and compile the project with.
+On Windows, a Visual Studio solution will be generated in the `build` folder that you can open and compile the project with.

-## Linux

-Not yet supported.
+On Linux, the executable will be generated in the `build` folder.
 # License

 GNU General Public License v3.0 or later